-The Georgia Department of Transportation (GDOT) and Hall Area Transit have requested that the Gainesville-Hall Metropolitan Planning Organization make Amendment #1 to the FY 2024 Unified Planning Work Program (UPWP), adding the following:
+In partnership with the Georgia Department of Transportation (GDOT) and Hall Area Transit, the Gainesville-Hall Metropolitan Planning Organization is proposing Amendment #1 to the FY 2024 Unified Planning Work Program (UPWP), adding the following:

 - New FY 2024 Activities in Sub-Element 5.1 Program Support & Administration: "Work alongside HAT and consultant to develop an indirect-cost analysis to enable HAT to claim indirect cost reimbursements in the future." - New FY 2024 Activities in Sub-Element 5.2 Long Range Transportation Planning: "Assist Hall County in managing the Safe Streets For All (SS4A) Grant, and provide support in the development of the Hall County, Georgia Safe Streets For All Action Plan."